Infi-Knight/test/README.md

 # Inq

-A prototype web app for a simple review site.
+Frontend prototype for a simple review site.

 ### Tech stack